-These numbers are expected to rise.
-In a final report of its commission on the future of social housing, the charity highlights that three million new homes will need to be built in England over 20 years just to keep up with demand.
+But these numbers are expected to rise, with the charity highlighting in it its final report into the future of social housing that three million new homes will need to be built in England over 20 years just to keep up with demand.

 Each year it is believed around 20,000 households are found homeless but not considered in ‘priority need’, while 9 per cent of cases, or 10,000 households are homeless and in need but considered to be intentionally so.

-Under the Housing Act 1996, “A person becomes homeless intentionally if he deliberately does or fails to do anything in consequence of which he ceases to occupy accommodation which is available for his occupation and which it would have been reasonable for him to continue to occupy.”
+Under the Housing Act 1996 a person becomes homeless intentionally if they deliberately do or fail to do “anything in consequence of which they cease to occupy accommodation which is available for their occupation and which it would have been reasonable for them to continue to occupy.”

 Section 21 notices

-The rise in intentional homeless has occurred amidst a rapid growth of the private rented sector that increasingly favours the landlord over the tenant.
-This is especially true with the news that tens of thousands of renters could lose their homes as the emergency ban on evictions ended this week.
+The rise in intentional homeless has occurred during the rapid growth of a private rental sector that increasingly favours the landlord over the tenant.
+This is especially true with news that tens of thousands of renters could lose their homes as the emergency ban on evictions ended this week.

 In 2019, the Department for Housing, Communities and Local Government acknowledged that it was “aware local authorities sometimes advise tenants facing eviction procedures to remain in the property until the court grants a possession order.”

-It responded by adding: “The statutory Homelessness Code of Guidance, which local authorities are required by law to have regard to, contains guidance on how local authorities should treat homelessness applications in circumstances where a tenant has received a section 21 eviction notice.”
+It responded: “The statutory Homelessness Code of Guidance, which local authorities are required by law to have regard to, contains guidance on how local authorities should treat homelessness applications in circumstances where a tenant has received a section 21 eviction notice.”

 Around two-thirds (68 per cent) of London boroughs said access to affordable housing was a challenge, compared with 40 per cent of local authorities outside of the capital.

-While the government attempts to address the issue of intentional homelessness by placing increased duties on local authorities to assess an applicant’s needs, Liberal Democrat Housing Spokesman, Lord Shipley, who has actively campaigned against the use no-fault evictions, said there are rumours the government “is going cold on the idea” of banning Section 21 notices outright.
+While the government attempts to address the issue of intentional homelessness by placing increased duties on local authorities to assess an applicant’s needs, Liberal Democrat Housing spokesman, Lord Shipley, said there are rumours the government “is going cold on the idea” of banning Section 21 notices outright.